edwinm/bitstorm.org/weblogdata/weblog/2022-12/Intl.md

   "narrow" (e.g. M)
 ```

-If you want to display the date for a specific time zone, you can specify the timeZone option, for example timeZone: "Asia/Tokyo".
+If you want to display the date for a specific time zone, you can specify the timeZone option, for example `timeZone: "Asia/Tokyo"`.

 Almost every conceivable date format is possible.
 For the list of all possible options, see the [Intl.DateTimeFormat() constructor page](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat/DateTimeFormat).

 format() always returns a string, but what if you want to display the seconds in a smaller font?
 Or AM/PM in a different color?
 That is also possible.
-Instead of format(date), call formatToParts(date) and you will get an array of all date parts and their values.
+Instead of `format(date)`, call `formatToParts(date)` and you will get an array of all date parts and their values.
 You can then decide how to display each of these values.

 ```javascript
 dateTimeFormat.formatToParts(date);